Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 - [Warriors](#warriors)

 ## Bystander
 A bystander represents a person who has no combat training and nothing about them that would be suitable to fighting.
-They are more likely to try to run, hide, or seek assitance from someone actually ready to fight during combat.
+They are more likely to try to run, hide, or seek assistance from someone actually ready to fight during combat.
 The person they represent may have different Attributes, but with no combat ability or experience they are unlikely to be able to effectively use them when a fight breaks out.
 Strength 0
 Finesse 0
 Toughness 0